Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 When you say it like that, it’s almost like it wasn’t meant to last long.
 What happened?

-I suffered another two miscarriages, including twins who were born at 7-months of gestation in 2010.
+I suffered another two miscarriages, including twins who were born at 7 months of gestation in 2010.
 They were born but did not weigh enough or were strong enough to survive.
 It was a very dark time for me.

-I am so sorry Sophie.
+I am so sorry, Sophie.
 I did not know.

 I don’t advertise it.
 And I don’t let it define me anymore.
 But for a while, I felt like the world around me was crumbling down.
 I had nothing to live for.
-The pain from the fibromyalgia was getting worse and worse as I became recluse in my apartment.
+The pain from the fibromyalgia was getting worse and worse as I became a recluse in my apartment.

 I stopped going to work.
 I stopped seeing friends.
 I stopped talking to my family.
 I absolutely isolated myself for fear of getting hurt again.
 The pain was unbearable.